Governor of Rivers State: Legislative powers

 Under the Constitution, every bill passed by the House of Assembly must be presented to the governor for approval before it becomes law.
 The governor may choose to sign it and make it law, veto it and return it to the House, or take no action, however.
 If they veto the bill, a two-thirds majority of the House may override it, and the bill will become law without the governor's signature.
 If the governor does not act, the bill will automatically become law after a 30-day period.

 Judicial powers

-Judicial officers are appointed by the governor on the recommendation of the National Judicial Council subject to confirmation of the appointment by the Rivers State House of Assembly.
+Judicial officers are appointed by the governor on the recommendation of the State Judicial Service Commission subject to confirmation of the appointment by the Rivers State House of Assembly.
 Should a vacancy arise in the office of the Chief Judge or the President of the Customary Court of Appeal, the governor can appoint the next most senior judge of those courts to act for a period of three months.

-Section 212, subsection (1) and (2) further empowers the chief executive to issue pardons and reprieves, commute sentences, or remit fines and forfeitures imposed for the commission of offenses against, or for the violation of the state laws.
+Section 212, subsection (1) and (2) further empowers the Governor to issue pardons and reprieves, commute sentences, or remit fines and forfeitures imposed for the commission of offenses against, or for the violation of the state laws.
 Such authority must be exercised on the advice of the Rivers State Advisory Committee on the Prerogative of Mercy, and should not be wielded independently.